cecileane/computingtools/pages/notes0922.md

 should serve as argument(s) to the next command, not as standard input

 examples using a pipe and `xargs`
-(try from the "writing" directory in software carpentry data folder)
+(try from the "writing" directory in the software carpentry data folder)

 ```shell
 ls *.txt       # shows haiku.txt